5 Tips to Help Your Child Develop Good Homework Habits

 1. Fuel the brain

-I don’t know about you, but I find is hard to focus when I am hungry.
+I don’t know about you, but I find it hard to focus when hungry.

-Include “eating a snack” on your after school routine schedule so that your child knows to grab a bite before doing homework.
+Include “eating a snack” on your after-school schedule so your child knows to grab a bite before doing homework.

-If your brain isn’t properly fueled, you’re likely to feel moody and irritable.
+You’ll likely feel moody and irritable if your brain isn’t properly fueled.
 The same is true for kids.
 Lack of brain fuel might also lead to trouble sleeping, poor memory, and difficulty problem-solving.
 (Source)

 Brain food for studying include: